ucdavis/cru-computing/collections/_helpdesk/access-food-pro-through-remote-desktop.markdown

 permalink: /documentation/helpdesk/access-food-pro-through-remote-desktop
 ---

 <p><span class="discreet">The steps below will walk you through the process of accessing the Remote Desktop server that contains The Food Processor software.
-This access is available to all students who are registered for NUT 112, NUT 116 AL, and FSM 120. </span></p>
+This access is available to all students who are registered for NUT 112, NUT 116 AL, and FSM 120.</span></p>

+<p><span class="discreet">For Windows devices, the Remote Desktop app is already installed on your computer (skip directly to connection instructions below).</span></p>

 <p>For Apple devices, you must first obtain the correct Remote Desktop app for your device:</p>
 <ul style="PADDING-LEFT: 30px">